GiuseppeMascolo/Nought-Crosses/README.md

 # Nought-Crosses
-The programme plays Nought and Crosses game optimally.
+The programme plays the Nought and Crosses game optimally.
 The opponent has no chance to win.

 The code is written in DevC++ 5.11 using ISO C++ 11 as language standard.